michaltakac/xr-lang/implementation-status.md

 - All compilation errors and warnings have been resolved
 - The new hot-reload approach directly addresses the issue: "reconciliation added a lot of complexity before and broke code hot-swapping"
 - Implementation follows expert recommendations for event-sourced state management
-- Ready for Stage B: Implementing macro system and metacircular evaluator in XR-Lang itself
+- Ready for Stage C: Self-modification APIs and bootstrapping the compiler in XR-Lang